blunt/tumblr-minimal/README.md

 - Cross Browser/Device Testing
 - Pass over to @maximsiebert for review
 - Resolve any issues from ^
-- Add custom variables for colour and font customization (just examples)
+- Add custom variables for colour and font customization (https://www.tumblr.com/docs/en/custom_themes#theme-options)

 ## Questions
 1. How are we linking to CSS file from dynamic theme for production?
 Once launched?